• Skip to primary navigation

 Traditional festival continuing about 300 years

-It is a festival which appreciating God for Gokokuhojo (bumper crop) and praying for a parishioner veneration person’s prosperity.
+It is a festival that appreciating God for Gokokuhojo (bumper crop) and praying for a parishioner veneration person’s prosperity.

-Although the history of the festival is not known clearly, it is a traditional festival which considers Gion in Kyoto as origin and which continues about 300 years.
+Although the festival’s history is not known clearly, it is a traditional festival that considers Gion in Kyoto as its origin and continues about 300 years.

 kfb.co.jp